Head of the Junior School

 I enjoy encouraging a love of knowledge and fostering in my students an interest in the world around them.
 I am part of a quiz team, so random facts and trivia are a great interest of mine!

-I live in Kent with my wife Sophie, who is also a teacher, and my 1-year-old daughter Ottilie.
+I live in Kent with my wife Sophie, who is also a teacher, and daughter Ottilie and son Kit.
 I have a dog called Bear, whom I adore taking for long walks, which is just as well because I also adore food - both eating it and creating it – probably a little too much!

 I like to think that one of my strongest characteristics is being friendly and congenial with my students.
 It is always important that the children feel they can share any problems, worries or concerns with an adult, without being afraid or hesitant.
 Having a good rapport with my classes takes away any anxieties that may be there, thus resulting in a positive learning environment.

-My main passion is horse riding.
+Outside of school my main hobby is horse riding.
 I have been riding for over 20 years and still like to go to the stables several times a week.
 I am fortunate enough to have the opportunity at Eltham to take students horse riding during one of our co-curricular clubs.
 I am also interested in keeping abreast of environmental issues that are happening all over the world, and leafing through a copy of National Geographic is a favoured pastime of mine.

 Head of Geography